 TARGET Training Day

-Please note we will be closed from 12 noon on Wednesday 19 March 2014 for staff training
+Please note we will be closed from 12 noon on Wednesday 21 May2014 for staff training

-We have utilsed the investment by providing 3 extra GP session per week, providing telephone assessments from 8am until 12 noon and an additional session with one of our practice nurses.
+We have utilsed the investment by providing an extra GP session per week, providing telephone assessments from 8am until 12 noon

 NHS 111 service

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

 - you need medical help fast but it's not a 999 emergency

 - you think you need to go to A&E or need another NHS urgent care service